LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

-:dfn:`Thread variables`, or :dfn:`vars`, are variables that are shared and accessible outside of any particular capture, yet are restricted to the currently-executing thread.
+:dfn:`Thread variables`, or :dfn:`vars`, are variables that are shared and accessible outside of any particular capture, yet are restricted to the currently executing thread.
 Each thread maintains its own set of vars.
 Vars are useful for maintaining program states that go beyond the operation of any one method.